Working Memory¶

 )

-Use the data field for temporary session information that doesn't need to persist across conversations:
+Use the data field for temporary information that doesn't need to persist across conversations:

 working_memory = WorkingMemory(